Sam Rockwell: 2017–present: Oscar win and Career expansion

 Rockwell re-teamed with McDonagh for the 2017 film Three Billboards Outside Ebbing, Missouri.
-His performance as a racist, bullying police officer Jason Dixon won several accolades, including his first Academy Award, as well as the Golden Globe Award for Best Supporting Actor – Motion Picture, two Screen Actors Guild Awards and the BAFTA Award for Best Actor in a Supporting Role.
-In August 2017, Rockwell was cast to play George W. Bush in Adam McKay's Vice, a biopic of Dick Cheney; he received his second nomination for the Best Supporting Actor Academy Award as a result.
-Rockwell was cast as Bob Fosse with Michelle Williams as Gwen Verdon in the 2019 miniseries Fosse/Verdon, for which he received critical acclaim and a Primetime Emmy Award nomination.
+His performance as a racist, bullying police officer Jason Dixon won several accolades, including his first Academy Award, as well as a Golden Globe, BAFTA, and two Screen Actors Guild Awards.
+In August 2017, Rockwell was cast to play Former President George W. Bush in Adam McKay's Vice, a biopic of Dick Cheney.
+He received BAFTA, Critics' Choice, and Golden Globe nominations, as well as his second Academy Award nomination.
+Rockwell was cast as Bob Fosse with Michelle Williams as Gwen Verdon in the 2019 miniseries Fosse/Verdon, for which he received critical acclaim along with Critics' Choice, Golden Globe, and two Primetime Emmy Award nominations.
 That same year, Rockwell appeared in two acclaimed films, Richard Jewell and Jojo Rabbit.
-In 2020, he had a voice role in DreamWorks Animation's Trolls World Tour, also serving as a performer on the film's soundtrack; and also voiced Ivan the gorilla in the 2020 Disney+ film The One and Only Ivan.
-Rockwell also provided the voice of the main character Mr. Wolf in The Bad Guys, and reprised the role in the 2025 sequel The Bad Guys 2.
+In 2020, he had a voice role in DreamWorks Animation's Trolls World Tour, also serving as a performer on the film's soundtrack; and also voiced Ivan the Gorilla in the 2020 Disney+ film The One and Only Ivan.

-In 2025, Rockwell appeared as a guest star in the third season of The White Lotus, drawing praise for his lengthy monologue in the fifth episode.

-Theatre

-Since 1992, Rockwell has been a member of the New York–based LAByrinth Theater Company, where John Ortiz is a co-artistic director.
-In 2005, Philip Seymour Hoffman directed him in Stephen Adly Guirgis' hit play The Last Days of Judas Iscariot.
-Rockwell workshopped a LAByrinth production, North of Mason-Dixon, which debuted in London in 2007 and then premiered in New York later the same year.
-Other plays in which Rockwell has performed include: Dumb Waiter (2001), Zoo Story (2001), The Hot L Baltimore (2000), Goosepimples (1998), Love and Human Remains, Face Divided, Orphans, Den of Thieves, Dessert at Waffle House, The Largest Elizabeth in the World, and A Behanding in Spokane.

 In 2022, he returned to the Broadway stage in a revival of David Mamet's American Buffalo alongside Laurence Fishburne and Darren Criss.
 For his performance in the play, Rockwell received his first nomination for the Tony Award for Best Performance by a Leading Actor in a Play.
+Rockwell also provided the voice of the main character Mr. Wolf in another DreamWorks Animation film, 2022's The Bad Guys, and reprised the role in the 2025 sequel The Bad Guys 2.
+In 2025, Rockwell appeared as a guest star in the third season of The White Lotus, drawing praise for his lengthy monologue in the fifth episode.
+He also played Man from the Future in Gore Verbinski's science fiction comedy Good Luck, Have Fun, Don't Die.

+He will next star in Wild Horse Nine with John Malkovich and Steve Buscemi, Ray Gunn with Scarlett Johansson, The Semant Movie, Stuntnuts: The Movie, and The Adventures of Drunky.
+Rockwell will return to the stage in an off-Broadway production of the Arthur Miller play A View from the Bridge acting alongside Marin Ireland and Alfred Molina with performances starting in November 2026 in New York City.

 Personal life

+Relationship

 Rockwell has never been married, and said in a 2007 interview, "I definitely don't want to become a parent.
 It's not my bag."
-He has been in a relationship with actress Leslie Bibb since 2007.
+He has been in a long-term relationship with actress Leslie Bibb since 2007.
 They met in Los Angeles while he was filming Frost/Nixon.
 Rockwell and Bibb appeared together in Iron Man 2, Don Verdean, and The White Lotus.

+Illness

+In 2013, Rockwell contracted Lyme disease and was briefly hospitalized.